 At the core of it though, you are still living in a glass house with no blinds.

 On the Qredo network, users can customize their custodian groups, set up trusted parties and rules governing fund transfer.
 They can also customize roles for different members.
 What this means is that a trader has no business looking up your corporate treasury.
 Roles are not transferable.

 There are two main groups on the network:

 The Principal manages fund creation for assets and assigns a custodian policy for the fund.
 This policy is a digitally signed document assigning governance to Custodians for fund interactions.

-Custodians are actors who are prepared to act as overseers of assets within a fund on the network.
-They work together to generate digital signatures over messages confirming transfer approval, atomic swap or settlement of a crypto asset belonging to the fund in their custody.
+Approvers are actors who are prepared to act as overseers of assets within a fund on the network.
+They work together to generate digital signatures over messages confirming transfer approval, atomic swap or settlement of a crypto asset belonging to the fund.